irfanshehzadsandhu/logseq/pages/Business Logic and Business Rules.md

 - Business Logic
 	- Business logic manages the communication between end user interface and a database.
 Business logic has two main components business rules and workflows
 - Domain model
-	- Currently I considered as entity b
+	- Currently I considered it as entity but in future i will dig it more -
-	-